 I downloaded my receipt — why does it say no payments were made?

 This message means we have no record of you making payments during the chosen year.
 Please double check that you selected the applicable year and receipt type, and visit our dues information page to review the options for how to pay.

 My receipt indicates I have paid.
 Why am I still receiving statements with a balance owing?

 You must have only made a partial payment.
 Please refer to your last statement for your remaining balance.
-After you have paid in full, your receipt will be updated and available for download the next business day.
+Your receipt will be updated and available for download shortly after your payment has been processed.